WorldfavorOrg/recruitment-test-backend/README.md

 ### Data to import
 The data file is in CSV format and included in this repo, named `Users.csv`.

-### Technology Stack Required
-- .NET Core 3.1
-- ASP.NET Core 2.2 or above for API.
-- Entity Framework Core for Database mapping with Code First Approach.
-- SQL Server Express or MySQL as data storage.
-- NUnit for TDD.

 ### Acceptance Criteria
 1)	User should successfully upload a CSV file.